Social

 Bridgestone is proud of its progress in sustainability, but improvements at scale will only be achieved through industry-wide collaboration.
 This is why Bridgestone and other global tire companies launched the GPSNR, to transform the natural rubber value chain for the better.

-In order to make impactful and far-reaching contributions toward the enhancement of natural rubber sustainability, Bridgestone has strengthened its participation in all of the main initiatives of and discussions within GPSNR.
+To make impactful and far-reaching contributions toward the enhancement of natural rubber sustainability, Bridgestone has strengthened its participation in all of the main initiatives of and discussions within GPSNR.
 For example, after GPSNR approved a Policy Framework in 2021, Bridgestone played a central role in developing Reporting Requirements for member companies to report on their progress in implementing the Policy Framework.
 At the June 2022 General Assembly, GPSNR approved the above-mentioned Reporting Requirements, Implementation Guidance, which supports members in their implementation of the Policy Framework, and the Shared Responsibility Framework, which aims to build a balanced structure for sharing the responsibility for enhancing sustainability of natural rubber appropriately among all the players in the supply chain.
-From the latter half of 2022 through much of 2023, Bridgestone played a leading role in building the GPSNR Assurance Model, which aims to establish an industry-wide assurance scheme to serve members that publicly report their sustainability level to society.
-The GPSNR Assurance Model is expected to be approved in 2025 by the various stakeholder members of GPSNR.
+From the latter half of 2022 through much of 2023, Bridgestone played a leading role in building the GPSNR Assurance System, which aims to establish an industry-wide assurance scheme to serve members that publicly report their sustainability level to society.

-Bridgestone has represented tire companies on the GPSNR Executive Committee since GPSNR’s launch and currently serves as Chair.
+Bridgestone has represented tire companies on the GPSNR Executive Committee since GPSNR’s launch and currently chairs this committee.

-Bridgestone will continue working with GPSNR, NGOs, suppliers, customers, and others to increase transparency and traceability in the natural rubber supply chain.
+Bridgestone will continue working with GPSNR, NGOs, suppliers, customers, and other stakeholders to increase transparency and traceability in the natural rubber supply chain.

 Tracing conflict minerals